Zur Hauptnavigation springen Zur Suche springen Zum Seiteninhalt springen Zum Footer springen

 How is WHH helping in Ukraine?

-We work closely with our Alliance2015 partners, such as People In Need, ACTED and Concern Worldwide, some of whom have been active in Ukraine and neighboring countries for a long time.
-Among other things, we support refugees and communities hosting families with cash for daily needs.
-Traumatized children and adults receive support from mobile psychosocial services.
-We also help with reconstruction through grants to small and medium-sized enterprises that revitalize local economies.
-In addition to emergency relief measures, we identify what crisis support the region needs in the medium and long term.
+We work together with our Alliance2015 partner Concern Worldwide.
+Currently, our work focuses on cash assistance.
+Traumatized children and adults received support from mobile psychosocial services.
+We also helped with reconstruction through grants to businesses and entrepreneurs that revitalize local economies.
+In addition to emergency relief measures, we identify what anti-crisis support the region needs in the medium and long term.
 More information about Ukraine.

 Where do donations go?